FPGSchiba/visor-backend/README.md

 * `X-VISOR-User-Key: {VISOR-user-key}` (Only Users with the role: `Admin` will have access)
 * `X-VISOR-Org-Key: {VISOR-org-key}`

-Return: VISOR API Response, with a body holding the user information
+Return: VISOR API Response, with data holding the user information

 Codes:
  + 401: Not Authorized